rudrajadon/Image-Classifier/README.md

-Certainly!
-Here's a basic README file content for your GitHub repository based on the provided code:

----

 # AI vs Real Image Classifier

 This repository contains code for training a Convolutional Neural Network (CNN) to classify images into two categories: "AI" and "Real".
 The model is built using TensorFlow/Keras and trained on a dataset of images stored in Google Drive.